italofelipe/contacts-manager/README.md

 - Once you ran the commands above, you're ready to use the application!

 ## Links for the production app:

 Application: https://telephonist.vercel.app/

 Storybook: https://628bfcb5167ffb004a5d2a0a-xirhscprfm.chromatic.com/?path=/story/button--button-create

 ### Bonuses checklist

-[x] Showcase your front end skills with animations, transitions or effects [x] Applying a design system and brand
+[ x ] - Showcase your front end skills with animations, transitions or effects [ x ] - Applying a design system and brand.
-[x] Configure a CI/CD pipeline
+[ x ] - Configure a CI/CD pipeline.
-[-] Infrastructure automation
+[ - ] - Infrastructure automation.
-[] A/B testing frameworks
+[ ] - A/B testing frameworks.
-[-] Logging, auditing and monitoring of web usage
+[ - ] - Logging, auditing and monitoring of web usage.
-[] Make both web and mobile apps
+[ - ] - Make both web and mobile apps.

+      [-] = Partially done
+      [X] = Done
+      [] = Not done at all

 # Behind the scenes:

 At first, I focused my efforts on setting up the development environment, which consists of:

 - Set up project (Next JS)
 - Set up test runner (Jest) and test library (React Testing Library)
-- Set up git hooks (Husky, lint-staged and @commitlint
+- Set up git hooks (Husky, lint-staged and @commitlint)
 - Set up gloal styles (like css reset) with Styled Components
-- Configure the _app.tsx page, which is the custom entrypoint for Next apps.
+- Configure the \_app.tsx page, which is the custom entrypoint for Next apps.
 - Set up Cypress
 - Set up CI/CD (GitHub Actions) jobs in the yml file
 - Set up Storybook